Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Connected pieces and 3 Agents

 \subsection{B-A-C}

 Ask Bob to \equalize(3).
-Alice values two pieces - \agentspiece{B}{1} and \agentspiece{B}{3} - as at least 1.
+Alice values two pieces --- \agentspiece{B}{1} and \agentspiece{B}{3} --- as at least 1.
 Ask Alice to \equalize(2).
 Alice still has two pieces with a value of at least 1.
 As for Carl, there are two cases: If Alice trimmed \agentspiece{B}{1}, then \agentspiece{B}{3} remains untouched; its value for Carl is more than 1.
-If Alice trimmed \agentspiece{B}{3}, then she must have trimmed at or to the left of the second A (since its value for her must be at least the value of \agentspiece{B}{1}, which is at least 1).
+If Alice trimmed \agentspiece{B}{3}, then she must have trimmed at or to the left of the second A (since its value for her must be at least the value of \agentspiece{B}{1}, which is at least 1):

 Hence, the value of the trimmed piece for Carl is still at least 1.
 So the branch "Bob:\equalize(3); Alice:\equalize(2)" succeeds.